Abundant number

 In number theory, an abundant number or excessive number is a positive integer for which the sum of its proper divisors is greater than the number.
-The integer 12 is the first abundant number.
-Its proper divisors are 1, 2, 3, 4 and 6 for a total of 16.
+The integer 12 is the first abundant number: its proper divisors are 1, 2, 3, 4 and 6, and their sum 16 is larger than 12.
 The amount by which the sum exceeds the number is the abundance.
 The number 12 has an abundance of 4, for example.

-Definition
+Definition and examples

 An abundant number is a natural number n for which the sum of divisors σ(n) satisfies σ(n) > 2n, or, equivalently, the sum of proper divisors (or aliquot sum) s(n) satisfies s(n) > n.
 The abundance of a natural number is the integer σ(n) − 2n (equivalently, s(n) − n).